-Dental checkups are so important because they give your dentist the chance to diagnose gum disease before it develops into periodontitis.
+Dental checkups are so important because they give our dentist the chance to diagnose gingivitis before it develops into periodontitis.
 Keep in mind that some people may be asymptomatic, meaning that they show no symptoms of gum disease until it’s too late.

 One of the main causes of gum disease is not following a healthy oral hygiene routine.
-If you have recently been diagnosed with periodontal disease, you’ll need to make sure you brush your teeth twice a day, floss once daily, and use mouth rinse.
-The best way to slow down the progression of periodontal disease is to remove dental plaque from the surface of your teeth and gums.
+If you have recently been diagnosed with gum disease, you’ll need to make sure you brush your teeth twice a day, floss once daily, and swish fluoride mouth rinse.
+The best way to slow down the progression of gum disease is to remove dental plaque from the surface of your teeth and gums.

-You’ll also want to make sure you see your dentist every six months for a dental exam and teeth cleaning.
-Depending on the severity of your case, your dentist may find it necessary to schedule dental appointments more frequently.
+You’ll also want to make sure you see our dentist every 6 months for a dental exam and teeth cleaning.
+Depending on the severity of your case, our dentist may find it necessary to schedule appointments more frequently.

 If you have periodontitis, you’ll notice your gums starting to pull away from your teeth.
 Receding gums deepen the pockets around your teeth and get filled with dental plaque.
-Thankfully, your dentist can remove dental plaque above and below the gum line through a procedure called.
-During this procedure, your dentist will also smooth out tooth roots so gums have a better chance of reattaching to teeth.
+Thankfully, our dentist can remove dental plaque above and below the gum line through a procedure called scaling and root planing.
+During this procedure, our dentist will also smooth out tooth roots so gums have a better chance of reattaching to teeth.

 Consider Surgical Procedures

 As a last resort, our dentist may recommend a surgical procedure to slow down the harmful effects of periodontal disease.
 Surgical procedures used to treat periodontitis include gum grafts, bone grafts, and pocket reductions.
 It may be necessary to see a specialist who is experienced in how to surgically treat advanced gum disease.